• Skip to primary navigation

 Instructions

-• Start off by putting your eggs on to boil.
+• Start by putting your eggs on to boil.
 Once the water is boiling, leave the eggs for at least 6 minutes so that you will be able to peel them easily.
-Once they have finished boiling, submerge them in cold water and allow to cool before peeling.
+Once they have finished boiling, submerge them in cold water and allow them to cool before peeling.

 Steps for assembling the sausage roll - part 1.